 Git requires messages for every commit.
-These are shown in the git log.
-So whenever it is necessary to examine the history of a file, it is very painful if these messages dont contain any useful information, as this requires to dive into the sourcecode and diff of every single commit.
+These are shown in the Git log.
+So whenever it is necessary to examine the history of a file, it is very painful if these messages don't contain any useful information, as this requires diving into the sourcecode and diff of every single commit.
 The same applies to reviews, for example to check all changes in a feature branch.

 Commit messages therefore should always

 - What was the reason for the change?

 A good commit subject is